Getting the best 18650 battery is a pretty complicated process and especially if you are totally new to the Lithium-ion 18650 world.

 1. Best 18650 battery for flashlight – Nitecore NL1835HP Battery

 Nitecore is a brand that is known for its high-quality flashlights, battery chargers and in the third-place batteries.
-That is because their batteries are so expensive.
+That is because their batteries are so expensive even if they are some of the best 18650 batteries for flashlights.

 Again, while expensive, they provide a lot of value, just not enough for everyone to be using them.
 You should get the 18650 for flashlight from Nitecore only if you are ready to pay more in order to get a not proportionally justified value.
 You do get more value, however, just at a much higher price than I would like to.

-The best value for a flashlight is the Samsung 30Q which will be reviewed soon below.
+The best value for a flashlight is the Samsung 30Q 18650 battery which will be reviewed soon below.

 They are a PCB protected, button top battery that has a really high capacity of 3500mAh.
 The real capacity.
 I never experienced problems with Nitecore and I really respect their brand.